Jesse-V/OnioNS-server/README.md

 * **Install from .deb file**

 Please see the [Releases section](https://github.com/Jesse-V/OnioNS/releases) at the top of this Github repo.
-If you prefer, you may also download them from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).
+I provide amd64 .deb builds there.
+For other architectures, you may download them from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).
 They are equivalent.

 * **Install from source**